tajwarfahim/OOD_Detection_Inconsistency/README.md

 Note that in our work we also use TinyImageNet (resized) and LSUN (resized) datasets.
 In order to download these, please follow the instruction in this repository: [ODIN: Out-of-Distribution Detector for Neural Networks](https://github.com/facebookresearch/odin).

 Note that all the scripts below assume the individual datasets used for training/testing has been pre-downloaded, and may not try to download datasets themselves.
 Please ensure you have the proper environment set up and the datasets downloaded.
+Also, all of the following code assumes one GPU is available, and the code is not guaranteed to work without any GPU.
+Please make necessary changes in the code if this is the case.

 ## Train Models